2kilobyte/2kilobyte/README.md

 <h1 align="center">Hi 👋, I'm @2kilobyte</h1>
 <h3 align="center">A passionate web and mobile Application developer from Bangladesh.
-I am a freelance web developer based on [Fiverr](https://www.fiverr.com/yeasin71).
+I am a freelance web developer.
 My goal is to become one of the best programmers in the field.
 When I’m not coding, you can find me playing video games. 🎮</h3>

 <p align="left"> <a href="https://twitter.com/2kilobyte" target="blank"><img src="https://img.shields.io/twitter/follow/2kilobyte?logo=twitter&style=for-the-badge" alt="2kilobyte" /></a> </p>